ankschoubey/old-blog/_posts/2021-04-22-information.md

 ### Planning
 A plan may or may not be used, but planning is useful because it uncovers many aspects of the problem.
 Also, it is easier to discovers paths to avoid.

-### Asking Questions
+### Questions

 Frame your questions accurately.

 Know the right people who can answer your question.
 Internet also allows us to connect to "experts" who are happy to answer you.

-Specially having friends and collegues you can reply on helps in avoiding pitfalls.
+Specially having friends and collegues you can rely on helps in avoiding pitfalls.

 Googling the right way is also a key skill.